GlueOps/software-license-hub/README.md

-## IMPORTANT

-This process will remove/unsubscribe from any repos that are not in the packages.json.
-So make sure you pass in the token for the github account you want to have this process run against.

 # software-license-hub

 A place to track all the software glueops uses for it's platform offering.

 Note: This does not take into account our dependencies dependencies.